Nowass/digitoys-firmware/README.md

    Or manually via Command Palette:
    `F1` → `Dev Containers: Reopen in Container`

-   > In case the docker permission is missing fro the current user run he following:
+   > In case the docker permission is missing from the current user run the following:
    ```bash
    sudo usermod -aG docker $USER
    sudo reboot